Why Next.js Is Great for SEO

 9. Mobile Optimization

 Google uses mobile-first indexing.
-Your mobile experience matters most.
+Your mobile experience is what determines rankings.

 - Tap targets sized properly (48px minimum)